LD-bit-creator/gemini-chatbot-agent/README.md

 # gemini-chatbot-agent
-This is a personal portfolio chatbot project that integrates Google's Gemini API with Chainlit to deliver an intelligent, real-time conversational experience.
+This is a personal chatbot project that integrates Google's Gemini API with Chainlit to deliver an intelligent, real-time conversational experience.
 The goal is to demonstrate the practical implementation of LLM-powered chat interfaces using modern AI tools and frameworks.

 Key Features